ironhack-labs/data-labs/final-project/final-project.md

 ### Day 2

 On the second day of your project, you will start with the clean data set you stored in your database on the previous day.
-You will explore, analyze, and visualize the data using Python and Tableau and applying the variety of techniques you learned throughout the program.
+You will explore, analyze, and visualize the data using Python and Tableau, applying the variety of techniques you learned throughout the program.

 * In your Jupyter Notebook, read the clean data from your MySQL database.
 * Using Pandas, generate summaries of the data and calculate descriptive statistics.